donovanglover/nix-config/help/git.md

 - Start a new git repository: `git init` **OR** `gi`
 - Clone a git repository from an upstream url: `git clone <url>`
+    - Add `--depth N` to only fetch the last N commits (useful when you don't need the older commits)
 - Add files to commit: `git add <files>` **OR** `ga <files>`
 - Commit those files to the repository: `git commit -m <message>` **OR** `gc <message>`
 - Undo the last commit and keep the changes: `gr` **OR** `git reset HEAD~`